Equine-Assisted Activities and Therapies

 EFP is a form of experiential psychotherapy that involves horses.
 It has the same goals and characteristics as traditional psychotherapy but utilizes the connection with an equine “co-therapist” to facilitate the progress and healing of the client.
 EFP harnesses the unique ability of horses to both nurture and provide strength to the people who interact with them.

 EFP may include a wide variety of equine activities such as handling, grooming, lunging, riding and driving.
 In the form that most resembles traditional psychotherapy, EFP is facilitated by a licensed, credentialed mental health professional that is also credentialed as an equine professional.
 Alternatively, a licensed, credentialed mental health professional works along with a credentialed equine professional.

 OTHER EQUINE ASSISTED ACTIVITIES AND THERAPIES

 Students unable to participate in mounted riding, and those who desire another equestrian sport, can benefit from Carriage Driving.
 These classes are taught by PATH Intl.
 Certified Driving Instructors assisted by a therapist.
 The student sits beside the “whip” who is a trained, experienced instructor or volunteer.
 The client holds reins attached to a special halter and the whip holds reins attached to the horse’s bit to enable them to take over if needed.
 Working at the walk and trot, both indoors and outdoors helps the student feel the freedom and confidence of being independent.
-We hope to offer Carriage Driving at the end of 2017.
+We hope to offer Carriage Driving in 2018.